juner/Aspire-AddSqlProject-Error-20250604/README.md

 ## no error pattern 1

-.NET SDK 9 and not run AddSqlProject
+.NET SDK 9 and AppHost TargetFramework net8.0 and not run AddSqlProject

 ```
 dotnet new global.json --sdk-version 9.0.0 --roll-forward latestMinor --force